jan-bogaerts/md2_test/design/active/F_6_hide_appbar.md

 When scrolling up in browser, hide appbar when in cardview or list view.

+Card popup :

-Card popup is missing expand button on mobile.
+* is missing expand button on mobile.
+* Remove '*close*' button

 # Current status